5calV/homelab-panel/README.md

 # homelab-panel
-This is a web-panel written in plain HTML /CSS to quickly access all of your selfhosted webapps or favorite sites
+This is a web-panel written in plain HTML / CSS to quickly access all of your selfhosted webapps or favorite sites

 ## Use this for yourself